 The on-campus Master of Engineering Management and Leadership at Rice currently has fall and spring semester intake cycles and operates over three academic semesters.
 Students may choose to attend three consecutive semesters (fall, spring, and summer) or seek an external internship during the summer (in which case the program would cover the fall, spring, and fall semesters).
 All required application materials must be submitted as follows:

 The Master of Engineering Management and Leadership on-campus degree is a 30-credit program.
-On-campus MEML rate will be $25,750 per semester for the 2021–22 academic year.
+The on-campus MEML rate will be $27,315 per semester for the 2023–24 academic year.

 Rice considers all applications holistically.
 Admissions decisions are based on Rice’s assessment of each applicant’s ability to succeed in the program, considering the undergraduate grades, test scores, and work experience.
 The GRE test will be recommended for all applicants but not required.